dougie-r2/BladeGPT/README.md

 - Number of Batch size should be multiple of 2 with the reason of the way GPU works
 - zero_grad, backward, step
 - Don't forget the weight sharing
-- According to Xavier initialization, when we initiate weights, std should be (1/sqrt(num_features))
+- According to Xavier initialization, when we initiate weights, std should be (**1/sqrt(num_features)**)
-- If there are residual layers, we have to also account for it by scaling the factor(1/sqrt(num_residual layer)) in weight init
+- If there are residual layers, we have to also account for it by scaling the factor(**1/sqrt(num_residual layer)**) in weight init
-- We have to synchronize cuda with cpu when we benchmark speeds. (torch.cuda.synchronize())
+- We have to synchronize cuda with cpu when we benchmark speeds. `torch.cuda.synchronize()`
 - We can speed up the process with lower precision (TF32, bfloat16 etc.)
-- Always Be torch.compile() default since it optimize the python code and also does kernel fusion, which operates multiple kernels or funcs with one roundtrip between GPU and HBM.
+- Always do `torch.compile()` default since it optimize the python code and also does kernel fusion, which operates multiple kernels or funcs with one roundtrip between GPU and HBM.

 ### History
 - 2024/06/14